cjsin/soestack/docs/structure.rst

 ``salt`` - After the initial stages of provisioning, SaltStack configuration from within the ``salt`` subdirectory will be used to complete the provisioning.

-``exclude`` - Area for placement of binary files required for installation / setup of a standalone server configuration only.
+``bundled`` - Area for placement of binary files required for installation / setup of a standalone server configuration only.
 The USB and Vagrant provisioning will look for pre-downloaded files here and copy them if available.

 Provisioning Structure
 ######################